 Financial aid awards are posted directly to student accounts.
-These awards will first be applied toward institutional tuition and fee charges due to the College.
+These awards will first be applied toward institutional tuition and fee charges due to the College unless the College is prohibited pursuant to guidelines established by the U.S. Department of Education.
 Awards in excess of tuition and fee charges due are normally available within the timelines established each semester for an appropriate refund issued through regular College refund procedures.